quelleck/BlhueSky/README.md

 #BlhueSky

-BlhueSky is a feature filled, customizable bluetooth proximity controller Philips Hue lights built specifically for a Raspberry Pi.
+BlhueSky is a customizable bluetooth proximity controller for Philips Hue lights built specifically for a Raspberry Pi.

 #Features
 - Bluetooth proximity detection to turn lights on/off.
 Use any bluetooth device, no pairing required.